 W4RRN WINS THE ARRL ALABAMA 2018 YOUTH HAM AWARD

 Congratulations to MARC member Warren Whitby IV, W4RRN for winning this year’s ARRL Alabama 2018 Outstanding Youth Ham Award.
-Warren received the award at the Huntsville Hamfest on August 18.
-It was well-deserved, as can be seen in Warren’s achievements below.
+Kaitlyn Cole, KS3P the current ARRL Section Youth Coordinator, and the ARRL Alabama Section Manager, JVann Martin, W4JVM, will be presenting the award to Warren at the Huntsville Hamfest, August 18, after lunch on the main floor.
+This award is well-deserved, as can be seen in Warren’s achievements, below.

 Warren built his own VHF, UHF, and HF stations, including a dipole antenna and an extensive station grounding system, and created an APRS station.
-He discovered Echolink in 2017 and made QSOs and ham friends around the world.
-Not long after he created his own node, including a simplex channel on 146.445 MHz.
-His interest in Echolink subsequently led him to found the Central Alabama Echolink Net that meets Saturdays at 8:00 PM local time, where he serves as the net control station.
-Going a step further, he linked his node to the National Hurricane Center’s Echolink node when Hurricane Irma was a potential threat to this area, providing local hams with direct information from the National Hurricane Center.
+He discovered Echolink in 2017 and made QSOs and has ham friends through Echolink around the world.
+Not long after, he created his own Echolink node, including a simplex channel on 146.445 MHz.
+His interest in Echolink subsequently led him to found the Central Alabama Echolink Net that meets Saturdays at 8:00 PM local time where he serves as the net control station.
+Going a step further, he linked his node to the National Hurricane Centers Echolink node when Hurricane Irma was a potential threat to this area, providing local hams with direct information from the National Hurricane Center.
 The young ham is also an enthusiastic proponent of Hamshack Hotline to link local hams with Voice over IP.

 Warren represented the young generation of hams as part of the amateur radio delegation at the Alabama State Capitol when Governor Kay Ivey signed a proclamation designating 18-24 June 2018 as Amateur Radio Week in Alabama.
 He has also been an enthusiastic young ambassador for ham radio, regularly speaking to non-hams and encouraging them to get involved in the service/hobby.
 He was recently asked to make a presentation about ham radio to interested members of his church.
 Warren regularly goes to local hamfests in Montgomery and Birmingham Alabama, and attended the 2018 Orlando Hamcation.